mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 The names of our products are **Vizro** and **Vizro-AI**.

 We refer to other products using their preferred capitalization.
-For example:
-* Dash and Pydantic are always capitalized, except where given as Python package names `dash` and `pydantic`.
+For example, Dash and Pydantic are always capitalized, except where given as Python package names `dash` and `pydantic`.
-* pandas DataFrame has a lowercase "p" and camelcase "DataFrame".

 Vizro components are named using lower case: